 Utopian visions of ADM promise new levels of personalisation, control and choice in our future lives.
 Yet we still know very little about how ADM is really being incorporated, reinvented or resisted as part of everyday lives.

-For example, in many countries, apps using ADM have been introduced to manage the spread of COVID-19.
+For example, in many countries, apps using ADM have been introduced to manage the spread of COVID19.
 While these apps can help contain the spread of the coronavirus, some operate to document and limit people’s movements and social encounters in ways that cannot easily be challenged.

 There can be a temptation to view people simplistically as users or consumers of technologies, or faceless citizens or publics in our society.
 But by framing people in this way there is a gap in understanding how, where, when and why ADM might impact on and matter within the complexity of people’s lives: both in the present and in imagined futures.

-To understand, influence and re-imagine the present and future of ADM, the People Programme will innovate new collaborative and creative research methodologies designed to understand the complex and changing environments through which people and technologies emerge together.
+To understand, influence and re-imagine the present and future of ADM, the People program will innovate new collaborative and creative research methodologies designed to understand the complex and changing environments through which people and technologies emerge together.